 - Step 1: Draw a line segment PQ.

-- Step 2: Adjust the compass with length a little more than half of the length of PQ.
+- Step 2: Adjust the compass with a length of a little more than half of the length of PQ.

 - Step 3: Place the compass pointer at point P and draw arcs above and below the line.